seanlokeee/TrackCI/README.md

 Write more fast tests, and use slower tests to only test what you can't test with the fast ones.
 So, in this case, 3 tests are being performed, unit being the quickest and end-2-end being the slowest where integration is in between

-Take note if all the tests succeed, the time to execute, code coverage and make sure that if tests are executed and they fail, that people are notified, and also that when something is broken, limit the impact that has on the other people you work with, meaning don't allow merging of broken code
+Take note if all the tests succeed, the time to execute, code coverage and make sure that if executed tests have failed, people are notified.
+When something is broken, limit the bad impact on other people you work with (E.g. don't allow merging of broken code)

 ## Linting